 Kids grow up so fast, don’t they?
 Here’s a fun activity that you can do AND preserve a childhood memory forever!
-Follow the instructions from Easy Peasy and Fun and you’ll have something that you can hang up during Halloween.
+Follow the instructions here and you’ll have something that you can hang up during Halloween.
 Idea: Adapt this for the other holiday seasons or just do it as a standard keepsake.

 Here’s another clay craft that’s just super adorable!
 The kids can pin these up on their schoolbags, their clothes, and even up in their hair!
 Handmade Charlotte has the tutorial if you’re keen to do these with your younglings.
 Psst, we reckon these can also be good as gifts!

 Halloween doesn’t have to be orange, black and/or white.
 How about adding more colour to the season?
 Grab some paper in your favourite colours, paper tubes and googly eyes, and create your own paper tube bats.
-Instructions can be found at Hello Wonderful.
-These are good for decorations and can double up as trick or treat favours too!
+Instructions can be found here.
+These are good for decorations and can double up as trick-or-treat favours too!

 Who would’ve thought that sugar can be used for art too?
 We certainly didn’t!
-We followed the instructions by Mod Podge Rocks and colour us impressed!
+We followed these instructions and colour us impressed!
 The kiddos will have a fun time discovering the hidden images.

 Love this list of Halloween arts and crafts for kids?
 Check out our fave craft stores in Singapore!